habitat-sh/on-prem-builder/README.md

 1. Export your Personal Access Token as `HAB_AUTH_TOKEN` to your environment (e.g, `export HAB_AUTH_TOKEN=<your token>`)
 1. `sudo -E ./scripts/on-prem-archive.sh populate-depot http://${APP_HOSTNAME_OR_IP}`, passing the
-   root URL of your new depot as the last argument
+   root URL of your new depot as the last argument  (Replace `http` with `https` in the URL if SSL is enabled)

 This is quite a lengthy process, so be patient.
 It will download a *large* (~ 5GB currently) archive of the latest stable core plans, and then install them to your on-premise depot.